AltropInc/alt/doc/script/TypeTime.md

 </pre>

 * **`func ti(tz: string=null): timeinfo`** --
- returns the timeinfo. `tz` gives the time zone identifier used to determine the date boundary, and if not given, the defualt time zone is the one in the system or set by the application. <br><pre>
+ returns the timeinfo. `tz` gives the time zone identifier used to determine the date boundary, and if not given, the default time zone is the one in the system or set by the application. <br><pre>
 t1 := time(year=2022; month=10; mday=31; hour=10; min=15; sec=45, zone="GMT");   // get time value from GMT time 20221031-10:15:45
 println([:t"%Lc%Z"], t.ti("Asia/Tokyo"));   // print the time info in Tokyo local time ────────────────────────────────────────────────